PapazF/PapazF/README.md

 # Hello, I'm Filip Papaz 👋

-Data Analyst with more than 5 years of diverse experience in the Accounting, Hospitality, and Management field. </br> I've been teaching myself the necessary skills through online and on-campus courses. </br> Proficient in SQL, Tableau, and Excel, with strong analytical skills and the ability to manipulate and visualize data to derive insights. </br>  I'm eager to connect with others in the field and explore opportunities to learn more about Data Analysis. </br>
+I've been teaching myself the necessary skills through online and on-campus courses. </br> Proficient in SQL, Tableau, and Excel, with strong analytical skills and the ability to manipulate and visualize data to derive insights. </br>  I'm eager to connect with others in the field and explore opportunities to learn more about Data Analysis. </br>
+- 📝 Take a look at my personal e-Portofolio: [Portofolio Website](https://filippapaz92.wixsite.com/filippapaz)
-- 🌱 My Portfolio Projects are in: [Data Analyst Portofolio Projects](https://github.com/PapazF/DataAnalyst_PortfolioProjects)
+- 🌱 My SQL Projects are in: [Data Analyst Portofolio Projects](https://github.com/PapazF/DataAnalyst_PortfolioProjects)
 - 👨‍💻 My Tableau Projects are at: [Tableau Projects](https://public.tableau.com/app/profile/filip.papaz)
 - 📫 Email me at: filippapaz92@gmail.com
 - 🙌🏻 My LinkedIn profile: [Filip Papaz](https://www.linkedin.com/in/filip-papaz-664a3a216/)